wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/README.md

 ## Validator Setup

-If you'd like to set up a local validator environment, the following tools are provided.
+If you'd like to set up a local validator environment, follow the setup guide for Tilt.

 ### Tilt